cawka/cs118-spring2017/project-2.md

 - April 6, 2017: Corrected the `tc` command to reorder packets.

+- <span class="label label-primary">May 17, 2017</span>
+  Header encoding must be in **network order**

+  Client application should send payload of the maximum segment size (average payload size must be over 500 bytes)

 ## Overview

 In this project you will need to implement `Confundo`, a basic version of reliable data transfer protocol, including connection establishment and congestion control.